dpgaspar/Flask-AppBuilder/docs/rest_api.rst

 | /<PK>                       | Deletes a single model from it's primary key (id)     | can_delete      | DELETE |
 +-----------------------------+-------------------------------------------------------+-----------------+--------+

-So for each *ModelRestApi* you will get 5 CRUD endpoints and an extra information method.
+For each ``ModelRestApi`` you will get 5 CRUD endpoints and an extra information method.
 Let's dive into a simple example using the quickhowto.
 The quickhowto example as a Contact's Model and a Group Model, so each Contact belongs to a Group.